 - Checkpoint Starvation: The Secret Path has no checkpoints.
 You die, you go back to the start.

-- Chuck Cunningham Syndrome: Despite this being an Homage to Kirby's Dream Land, Whispy Woods and Kabula are nowhere to be seen.
-Perhaps they're still recovering from getting roboticized.
+- Chuck Cunningham Syndrome: Despite this being a Homage to Kirby's Dream Land, Whispy Woods and Kabula are nowhere to be seen.

-- Dark Reprise: Though hard to tell, the theme for the Secret Path is a dark version of Tomorrow's Wind.
+- Dark Reprise: Though hard to tell, the theme for the Secret Path is a dark version of A New Wind for Tomorrow.

-- Death Glare: You know you're in for a treat when Kirby enters the Secret Path with this face, instead of his cheerful smile.
+- Determined Expression: You know you're in for a treat when Kirby enters the Secret Path with this face, instead of his cheerful smile.

-- Dual Boss: Lololo & Lalala in the third level.
+- Dual Boss: Lololo & Lalala are fought together in the third level.
 In the first level, it was just Lololo.

 - Friendly Enemy: Despite having his ass handed to him, Dedede has no problem celebrating with Kirby in the complete ending.